projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 The workflow can be summarized as:

 1. vhost device init.
-Vhost proxy create two eventfd for ioeventfd and irqfd.
+Vhost proxy creates two eventfd for ioeventfd and irqfd.
 2. pass ioeventfd to vhost kernel driver.
 3. pass ioevent fd to vhm driver
 4. User VM FE driver triggers ioreq and forwarded to Service VM by hypervisor
 5. ioreq is dispatched by vhm driver to related vhm client.
-6. ioeventfd vhm client traverse the io_range list and find corresponding eventfd.
+6. ioeventfd vhm client traverses the io_range list and find corresponding eventfd.
 7. trigger the signal to related eventfd.

 Irqfd implementation
 ~~~~~~~~~~~~~~~~~~~~

-The irqfd module is implemented in VHM, and can enhance an registered
+The irqfd module is implemented in VHM, and can enhance a registered
 eventfd to inject an interrupt to a guest OS when the eventfd gets
 signaled. :numref:`irqfd-workflow` shows the general flow for irqfd.